textbrowser/spot-on-lite/README.md

 Spot-On-Lite is a curious product of curious love.
 It thrives on low-power machines.
 Curious?

-Raspberry Pi, Sophos, medical equipment.
+Compulab, Lanner, Raspberry Pi, Sophos, medical equipment.
 A machine capable of electronic curiosity.
 Escape the techno-wardens.

 Spot-On-Lite supports Qt LTS.
 ARM, PowerPC, and Sparc are supported.
 Qt 5.5.1 is also supported for PowerPC.

 Included is a curious Lisp implementation of SHA-512.
 Super fast, super cute.

 On Linux, limiting the number of processes may be achieved via /etc/security/limits.conf.